h4mmad/Archer-C5-Firmware-Change/README.md

-Here's the completed version with better clarity and structure:

 ---
 ### Current issue
 - The WiFi router provided by ISP ACT is locked, and it's not possible to change the firmware through the GUI management page.
 - To install OpenWRT, physical access to the router is required.